Heliothrips haemorrhoidalis: Eggs

 The female H. haemorrhoidalis lay eggs independently underneath the surface of leaves or on fruits.
 If there are areas that are exposed, the females would carry their eggs with secretions from the accessory gland and by faeces.
-The eggs will hatch to release larvae after 14-15 days if they are in environments that are 26-28℃ and will hatch 16-22 days at 21-25℃.
+The eggs will hatch to release larvae after 14–15 days if they are in environments that are 26–28 °C and will hatch 16–22 days at 21–25 °C.

 Larvae

 Larvae of the H. haemorrhoidalis are white in colour with red eyes.
 Some of the larvae tend to carry fecal droplets on the tips of their abdomen to act as a repellant against predators.
 They resemble a tinier version of an adult and lack wings.
 As the greenhouse thrips undergoes their instar stages, they start to darken in colour.
-After emergence, a female takes about 4-6 days to begin oviposition.
+After emergence, a female takes about 4–6 days to begin oviposition.
 They produce up to 47 eggs when the conditions are favourable.

 Instar stages

 The structure of the first instar larvae are similar to adults.
-Their body lengths are between 430-480 micrometers and their cuticles have about 1.1-2.5 micrometer of thickness.
-The internal structure of the first instar larvae is not that much different from an adult H. haemorrhoidalis.
+Their body lengths are between 430 and 480 micrometers and their cuticles have about 1.1–2.5 micrometer of thickness.
+The internal structure of the first instar larva is not that much different from an adult H. haemorrhoidalis.
 They only have two spiracles and their ganglia is more densely concentrated than in adults.

-The second instar larvae is about 1.1 mm in size and are yellowish-brown in colour with pale grey antennae.
+The second instar larva is about 1.1 mm in size and are yellowish-brown in colour with pale grey antennae.

-The first and second instar stage lasts from 9-16 days depending on the temperature of the area they inhabit.
+The first and second instar stage lasts from 9 to 16 days depending on the temperature of the area they inhabit.

 Prepupal and Pupal

 In this stage, the insect is non-feeding.
-Prepupal and pupal stage will last for 3-6 days depending on the temperature of the area they inhabit.
+Prepupal and pupal stage will last for 3–6 days depending on the temperature of the area they inhabit.
 The prepupal have a different appearance in comparison to an adult as they start to develop their wings.
 The pupa differs physically from the prepupal by the growth of the wings and the folding of the antennae over the insect's head.
-Prepupal and pupal stage will last for 3-6 days depending on the temperature of the area they inhabit.
+Prepupal and pupal stage will last for 3–6 days depending on the temperature of the area they inhabit.